Kansas State University

 Anytime you want help with student loans, job offers, budgeting or have additional questions about other financial topics, remember Powercat Financial is available for Zoom or in-person financial counseling sessions.
 They may be requested via our website link at www.k-state.edu/powercatfinancial.

-Do not miss our other upcoming events including:
+Do not miss our other upcoming event:

 Alex Miller